juliyja/ambulance-planner/README.md

 # Buid Instructions

 ## Database Creation
-1. Install mysql on the machine used.
+1. Download or/and install MySQL on the machine used.
    The link to mysql download page can be found here:
    [MySQL](https://dev.mysql.com/downloads/mysql/)

-2.
+2. Start MySQL, making sure that MySQL instance status is running

+3.

 ## Application running
 1. Navigate to the ambulance directory, wherever it was saved on your machine
-2. run `python setup.py install`
+2. run: `python setup.py install` in order to download all packages used in the project
+3.

+## (Optional Simulator Running)